 For those looking to relax, grab a picnic table near the river and enjoy the mountain views!

-Don’t forget these picnic essentials
+Don’t forget these essentials for your picnic in Banff

 - Picnic Blanket